 1. “What I wonder is if the change from a binomial to a beta-binomial distribution is a good enough solution”

-We added more discussions about importance of covariant correction (paragraph 5 in discussion and section 5 in Text S1) and how to interpret the usage of beta-binomial model (paragraph 4 in discussion).
-We actually also tried other distributions, like the negative binomial, Poisson inverse Gaussian.
-They performed in a similar way as the beta-binomial distribution.
-Eventually we selected beta-binomial because of their immediate interpretability.
+We added more discussions about importance of covariate correction (paragraph 5 in discussion and section 5 in Text S1) and how to interpret the usage of the beta-binomial model (paragraph 4 in discussion).
+We actually also tried other distributions, like the negative binomial, and Poisson inverse Gaussian.
+The performance of these distributions is similar to that of the beta-binomial distribution.
+Eventually we selected beta-binomial because of its immediate interpretability.

 2. “we have tried to run the software and we found many problems and unsatisfactory results in the only case we managed to run it”

 We have addressed the software issues raised by the reviewer.
-Detailed answers were provided in response in Ref2.5.
+Detailed answers are provided in section Ref2.5.

 -- Ref2.2 – False positive and false negative rate –